aflo7/sap-dashboard/README.md

-A mock/remake of an SAP Dashboard
+A mock/remake of an SAP Dashboard.

-Technologies used: Javascript, React, HTML, CSS
+For the frontend, I used React

+For the backend, I used an ASP.NET Rest API

-Here is a screenshot:
+Here is a screenshot of the frontend:

 ![alt](./ss.png)